Ave Maria University Logo

 Fall 2026

-Students going abroad during the fall and spring pay regular AMU tuition, room, board, and fees*.
-In addition, students also pay a $3,500 program fee ($300 upon admission; $3,200 prior to the start of the program).
+Students going abroad during the fall and spring pay regular AMU tuition, fees, room, and board.* In addition, students also pay a $3,500 program fee ($300 upon admission; $3,200 prior to the start of the program).

 Students are responsible for their airfare, spending money, and passport fees.